ali-barkhordar/ali-barkhordar/README.md

 # Ali Barkhordar

-Founder & CEO of **Ultimate Business Capital LLC**, a Wyoming-based specialty finance firm established in 2014.
+Founder & CEO of **Ultimate Business Capital LLC**, a specialized Wyoming-based commercial finance firm.
+Active in corporate finance and commercial underwriting operations since 2014.

 ## About